Cricket in Japan: Demographics

+Until the 1980s, almost all cricket in Japan was played by foreigners.
 In July 2016, it was estimated that cricket was played in Japan by 3,000 people across 200 teams.
-Until the 1980s, almost all cricket in Japan was played by foreigners.

 Notable players

 Fourteen women have represented Japan in One Day International (ODI) cricket, all at the 2003 IWCC Trophy.
-The national men's team has not come close to reaching the same level of play.
+The national men's team is yet to play the format.

 At least four male first-class cricketers are known to have been born in Japan, all of whom were of British descent: